 It's important to distinguish between Azure Monitor Logs and sources of log data in Azure.
 For example, subscription level events in Azure are written to an activity log that you can view from the Azure Monitor menu.
-Most resources will write operational information to a diagnostic log that you can forward to different locations.
-Azure Monitor Logs is a log data platform that collects activity logs and diagnostic logs along with other monitoring data to provide deep analysis across your entire set of resources.
+Most resources will write operational information to a resource log that you can forward to different locations.
+Azure Monitor Logs is a log data platform that collects activity logs and resource logs along with other monitoring data to provide deep analysis across your entire set of resources.

 What are Azure Monitor Logs?

 Logs in Azure Monitor contain different kinds of data organized into records with different sets of properties for each type.
 Logs can contain numeric values like Azure Monitor Metrics but typically contain text data with detailed descriptions.
 They further differ from metric data in that they vary in their structure and are often not collected at regular intervals.
 Telemetry such as events and traces are stored Azure Monitor Logs in addition to performance data so that it can all be combined for analysis.